Prithvika07/Networkwalks-internship-project1/README.md

 | Kali Linux | Cybersecurity-focused operating system and testing environment |
 | Linux Terminal | Performing system and network configuration |
 | VirtualBox NAT Network | Providing virtual network connectivity |
-9. Test the connection to verify that the network is working correctly.